-Do an internship
+Do an internship in China

 - Price: Internships represent the most expensive way to come to China to study Chinese (unless you get a scholarship).

 - Your classmates: You’ll probably end up in a class packed with the fellows of the program that will come from your country or at least have a reasonable English level.
-In my experience you guys will end up speaking English – or whatever common language you have – most of time.
-People are lazy and why in the hell should you discuss in broken Mandarin when you can both speak a fairly good English?
-Conversely, when you attend a Chinese university most of the students are Japanese, Korean or Russian people that speak little to no English.
+In my experience, you guys will end up speaking English – or whatever common language you have – most of the time.
+People are lazy and why in the hell should you discuss in broken Mandarin when you can both speak fairly good English?
+Conversely, when you attend a Chinese university most of the students are Japanese, Korean, or Russian people that speak little to no English.
 This would force you to communicate in Chinese as it’s the only common language in the classroom.

-- Tailor made courses: Internships and equivalents will often sell you a tailor-made course designed especially for your program (for example “Chinese for business people”).
-My experience is that tailor made courses mean “not-at-all-tested-home-made-methods” and normally end up with a failure.
+- Tailor-made courses: Internships and equivalents will often sell you a tailor-made course designed especially for your program (for example “Chinese for business people”).
+My experience is that tailor-made courses mean “not-at-all-tested-home-made-methods” and normally end up with a failure.

-This option is ideal for the people who prefer to pay a bit more money to avoid complications or people that are moving abroad for the very first time.
+This option is ideal for people who prefer to pay a bit more money to avoid complications or people that are moving abroad for the very first time.

-Get a private Chinese tutor
+Private Chinese tutor

 Tutors are quite useful for beginners as a complement to the regular classes or for those beginners that are working full-time and don’t have the time to attend a regular course at the university.

-I would actually say that tutors are always good at any stage as they can help you to reinforce your weakest points.
+I would say that tutors are always good at any stage as they can help you to reinforce your weakest points.